Maximum Stable Matching with Matroids and Partial Orders: Introduction

-If no ties are allowed in the preference orders, then we obtain the standard stable marriage problem, where all stable matchings have the same size, and the Gale--Shapley algorithm finds one efficiently.
-In fact, we can obtain a stable matching of an \textsc{SMTI} instance by breaking the ties arbitrarily, and running the Gale--Shapley algorithm with the resulting linear orders; however, the size of the obtained stable matching depends on how we break the ties, and it can be as small as half the optimum.
+If no ties are allowed at all in the preference orders (i.e., the preferences are strict), then we obtain the standard stable marriage problem, where all stable matchings have the same size by the so-called ``rural hospitals theorem'' \cite{Roth84, GS85}, and the Gale--Shapley algorithm finds one efficiently.
+In fact, we can obtain a stable matching of a \maxsmti\ or \maxsmp\ instance by modifying each agent's preferences to an arbitrary total order that is consistent with the agent's partial order, and running the Gale--Shapley algorithm with the resulting total orders.
+However, the size of the stable matching obtained depends on the choice of total orders, and it can be as small as half the optimum.